sujayalaspure/scaler-timer/readme.md

   and more!

 If there are other features you'd like to see, please [create an issue](https://github.com/alaspuresujay/scaler-timer/issues/new).

-### Installation

-- Download the scaler-timer.crx from this [Link](https://github.com/alaspuresujay/scaler-timer/releases/tag/V1.0.0)
-- Install into chrome
-- Enjoy :fire:

----

-:construction: if you are getting error while installing, please check the following:

-- download the repo to your computer
-- open chrome and go to chrome://extensions
-- allow developer mode
-- Click on load unpacked extension
-- Click on the folder name of the downloaded repo and click on load unpacked extension

-### Contributions are welcome

-- Fork -> make Changes -> create pull request -> submit

----

 ### connect with me on